ladisk/LDAQ/README.rst

 .. note::

-    To add live visualization of the measurement, the visualization object can be added to the ``LadiskDAQ.Core`` object:
+    To add live visualization of the measurement, the visualization ``LadiskDAQ.Visualization`` object can be added to the ``LadiskDAQ.Core`` object:

     .. code-block:: python